Snoozekinezzar/CTFs/BrokenAzure.cloud.md

 Nmap done: 1 IP address (1 host up) scanned in 0.14 seconds
 ```
 <br>
-As shown above, the host is up on port: `1433`, which means `SQL Server (MSSQL)`.
+As shown above, the host is up on port: `1433` , which means `SQL Server (MSSQL)` .
 <br>

 ## Accessing database and tables
-By running `database_connector.py` I could access the database and the tables (I first had to install the driver for SQL Server)
+By running `database_connector.py` I could access the database and the tables (I first had to install the driver for SQL Server), using the information I already gathered, together with the database name found in `return new OkObjectResult` under `Initial Catalog`.

 ### Output:
 ```